babalugats76/quizdini-2.0-teach/README.md

     - Update logo to be 300px-wide friend logo with text
     - Style so that content is in simple white rounded box, i.e., experiement removing header and footer styling, etc.
 - Client
+  - About & Terms
+    - Cut down on the amount of selective bolding
   - Buy Credits
     - One-off styling/fonts because there is no way to provide our webfont to Stripe :(
     - Work on field outline on Buy Credits; try to get custom and Stripe rendered fields to match